privML/privacy-evaluator/demo/README.md

-# Image Classification on CIFAR10
+## Demo 1: Image Classification on CIFAR10
 This is an implemention of doing classification on CIFAR10 dataset which supports manually making the dataset unbalanced.
 Now you can easily control the sample size of each class!
+Implementations using PyTorch and Tensorflow are provided, with source code in sub-folder `./train-cifar-10-torch` and `./train-cifar-10-tf` respectively.

-## How it works
+### How it works
-### Data Preparation
+#### Data Preparation
-CIFAR10 consists of 60000 (50000 training + 10000 testing) images of shape 32*32.
+CIFAR10 consists of 60000 (50000 train + 10000 test) images of shape 32*32.
 The original dataset is perfectly balanced, in other words, eachof the 10 classes has 5000 training samples and 1000 test samples.

-To make the dataset unbalanced we first partition the dataset into 10 disjoint subsets, each representing a class.
-Then we randomly select from the training subset for a  certain class if we want this class to be under-represented.
-Notice that test set stays unchanged all the time.
+To make the dataset unbalanced we first partition the dataset into disjoint subsets, each subset representing a class.
+Then if we want a specific class to be under-represented, we take a random sample from this class.
+Notice such sampling only applies in the training set.

-### Model
+#### Model
 Here we apply the pre-trained `ResNet50`(default, `ResNet18` optional) model provided by `torchvision`/`keras` (for PyTorch/TensorFlow, respectively).
-To adapt this model to our dataset, we freeze all but the last layer, and modify the last layer so that the output size is identical with the numbers of classes we want.
+To adapt this model to our dataset, we freeze all but the last layers, and customize the last layer so that the output size is compatible with the numbers of classes we want.

-## Install
+### Install
 ```bash
 git clone git@github.com:yzchyx/privacy-evaluator.git
 git checkout feat/28-cifar-train